Showing posts with label friendship. Show all posts

 The story...

-My best friend and I rode our bicycles, round trip, between Muskegon, MI and just past Mears, MI, yesterday - 71 miles.
+My best friend and I rode our bicycles, round trip, between Muskegon, MI and just past Mears, MI, in 2023 - 71 miles.
 She was training for a bike tour across Iowa and I'd ridden about 40 miles YTD.
 If you want to experience a break from your routine, beauty, wonder, new feelings, a strong sense of accomplishment, and inevitable aching, then why not oil up your bike and get started?
-Plan for it, do it, and enjoy it with others who are "so minded."
+Plan for it, do it, and enjoy it with others who are "like minded."

 1. Miles 1 thru 10: Wow, how fast I can go - yes I'll commit to the full ride.